tidev/ti.admob/ios/documentation/view.md

 Ad networks may have additional parameters they accept.
 To pass these parameters to them, create the ad network extras object for that network, fill in the parameters, and register it here.
-The ad network should have a header defining the interface for the 'extras' object to create.
+The ad network should have a header defining the interface for the `extras` object to create.
 All networks will have access to the basic settings you've set in this GADRequest (gender, birthday, testing mode, etc.).
 If you register an extras object that is the same class as one you have

 ### String contentURL